athleon-fitness/athleon-platform/.amazonq/rules/cost/optimization-patterns.md

 # Cost Optimization Patterns

 ## Purpose
-Maintains cost-effective AWS resource usage while ensuring performance and reliability for the ScorinGames platform, preventing unexpected billing spikes.
+Maintains cost-effective AWS resource usage while ensuring performance and reliability for the Athleon platform, preventing unexpected billing spikes.

 ## Priority
 **High** - Should be followed unless conflicting with a critical rule